Cambis/silverstan/docs/rules_overview.md

 ## RequireConfigurationPropertySnakeCaseNameRule

 Configuration properties must be in snake_case.
+[STRICT]

 :wrench: **configure it!**